 There is nothing new about conflict that falls ambiguously between peace and war.
 There is a long history of, and a vast literature on, limited conflict, salami tactics, low intensity conflict, revolutionary war, military operations other than war, covert operations, small wars, and proxy wars.
 Many (but not all) of these concepts emphasize asymmetric struggles with combatants that are unable in material terms to fight on a larger scale or with higher intensity.

-The interesting puzzle about gray zone conflict, as we will use the term here, is that adversaries are unwilling to broaden the scope or intensity of a military engagement, despite being able to do so.
+The interesting puzzle about gray zone conflict, as we will use the term here, is that adversaries are able but unwilling to broaden the scope or intensity of a military engagement.
 But this also is not a new phenomenon.
 In 1978 Henry Kissinger advocated for “an intelligence community that, in certain complicated situations, can defend the American national interest in the gray areas where military operations are not suitable and diplomacy cannot operate”.
 General Votel has described the Cold War as “a 45-year-long Gray Zone struggle” in which the United States and Soviet Union conducted proxy wars, covert operations, and (dis)information campaigns against one another while avoiding a direct military and likely nuclear confrontation.
 Cold War deterrence shaped the modality and severity of conflict that occurred, but it did not, and could not, eliminate it completely.
 Today many are concerned about an emerging manifestation of limited war, often called “gray zone conflict.”
 United States Special Operations Command (SOCOM) has defined it as:

 a conceptual space between peace and war occurring when actors purposefully use single or multiple elements of power to achieve political-security objectives with activities that are typically ambiguous or cloud attribution and exceed the threshold of ordinary competition, yet intentionally fall below the level of large-scale direct military conflict and threaten US and allied interests by challenging, undermining, or violating international customs, norms, or laws.